Archive for May 20th, 2011

 What do you do that is effective at bringing in clients for your services?

-As a speaking coach, we are selling a service that many people do not believe they need.
+As a public speaking coach, we are selling a service that many people do not believe they need.
 They can speak without our help (although not as well!).

 I struggle to find effective ways to help people see the value I can add to their skills.
 I would love to know what you have found that works.